 Prepare The Salmon

-Take out a large sheet pan and cover it with a large piece of plastic wrap (about twice the size of the sheet pan).
-Spread half of the dry brine mixture on the plastic wrap, ensuring it's roughly the same size as your salmon fillet.
+- Cover a large sheet pan with a large piece of plastic wrap (about twice the size of the sheet pan).
+Spread half of the dry brine mixture on the plastic wrap, roughly the same size as your salmon fillet.

 Fun Fact: A pellicle is a thin, tacky film or layer that forms on the salmon's surface when exposed to air.
 It's a sticky surface for the smoke to adhere to and helps seal moisture during the smoking process.
 A properly formed pellicle also prevents the salmon's flesh from sticking to the grates and falling apart during smoking.